tongyin9/minimum-opencode-agent/coding_guide.md

 - Create the file if it does not exist.
 - Keep entries extremely concise and scannable in a single sentence: what's the problem and how it is solved.

+## 12. Target the Root, Not the Symptom

+Bugs rarely originate from a simple script error; they are usually symptoms of an underlying design flaw.
+Identify the root cause before patching the symptom.
+The correct fix should make the codebase simpler and more elegant, not bloated and fragile.
+If both a quick patch and a structural redesign are viable, present both paths to the user.
+Never default to a patch without offering the architectural alternative.
+Ultimately, never attempt to resolve an exception locally within a block of code.
+Exceptions are the downstream results of unclear definitions—think, design, and define before you code.

 ---